 How to tie the Backup Knot.
 Climbers often add a “backup knot” to their primary knot for additional security.
 The purpose of the backup knot is to avoid the primary knot from untying itself.
+There are numerous back-up knot options, for example a simple overhand knot, but one side of a Double Fisherman's Knot or a "Half Fisherman's" is superior.
+Although it does use up some rope and is bulky, it is unlikely to work loose, making your primary knot pretty much fail-safe.
 This version is simply one side of a Double Fisherman's tied with a long tag end (fifteen to eighteen inches) of the primary knot.
+It is even been proposed that the half-fisherman’s can hold weight by itself should you tie your primary knot incorrectly.

 Scroll to see Animated Backup Knot below the illustration and tying instructions.